Biography

 Photo credit: Graeme Warren

-As part of my doctoral research, I co-directed small-scale excavations of the first Mesolithic site discovered in the Western Isles, at Northton, Harris, and was a key member of the team discovering a further four sites: Temple Bay, Harris, Tràigh na Beirigh I and II and Pabaigh Mòr on Lewis (PI and co-director Prof. Mike Church, Durham University, UK).
+As part of my doctoral research, I co-directed small-scale excavations of the first Mesolithic site discovered in the Western Isles, at Northton, Harris, and was a key member of the team discovering a further four sites: Temple Bay, Harris, Tràigh na Beirigh I and II and Pabaigh Mòr on Lewis (PI and co-director Prof. Mike Church, Durham University, UK: https://durham-repository.worktribe.com/output/1607325/; https://durham-repository.worktribe.com/output/1606549/).
 I also conducted post-doctoral research on the Mesolithic plant remains from the site at Northton as part of a University College Dublin (PI: Prof. Graeme Warren, UCD, Ireland) funded project to investigate the importance of edible roots and tubers in hunter-gatherer subsistence.

 From 2016-2018, I was an Irish Research Council Post-doctoral Fellow in the School of Archaeology at UCD in Dublin, Ireland (research mentor: Prof. Graeme Warren).
 My research project used novel laboratory and field experiments to elucidate the major preservation biases and taphonomic processes affecting different plants in Mesolithic-Neolithic archaeobotanical assemblages in North-West Europe.

-In 2019, I returned to Durham University to conduct archaeobotanical research on a Mesolithic-Neolithic transition site on Shetland at West Voe (PI: Prof. Mike Church, Durham University) and on a project using stable isotope techniques on modern and archaeological hazelnuts to assess past diets and soil health in North-West Europe (PI: Prof. Mike Church, Durham University).
+In 2019, I returned to Durham University to conduct archaeobotanical research on a Mesolithic-Neolithic transition site on Shetland at West Voe (PI: Prof. Mike Church, Durham University) and on a project using stable isotope techniques on modern and archaeological hazelnuts to assess past diets and soil health in North-West Europe (PI: Prof. Mike Church, Durham University, with Prof. Darren Gröcke, Earth Sciences).
 I also conducted research on the archaeobotanical report for Balbridie, an early Neolithic site in Aberdeenshire which produced one of the largest Neolithic assemblages of cereals in Britain (PI: Prof. Ian Ralston, University of Edinburgh).
+A paper on the stable isotope results from Balbridie and 3 other Scottish Neolithic sites is published in Antiquity (https://doi.org/10.15184/aqy.2022.107).
+I was a member of the European Land-use Group which formed part of the PAGES LandCover6K project (http://pastglobalchanges.org/ini/wg/landcover6k/intro).
+The PAGES LandCover6K project aimed to link land cover (pollen) data and land use data (archaeological, historical) to generate maps to inform models of climate change.